Palantir555/palantir555.github.io/_posts/2024-07-22-old-hvac-arduino-matter-integration.md

 keeping the Arduino inside it would make future maintenance or changes more difficult than I'd like.

-## Final Approach: Create an Arduino Nano Matter
+## Final Approach: Connecting an Arduino Nano Matter to the Indoor Unit

 ### The solution